AdrianLinares/petcare-app/ARCHITECTURE.md

 **Example**: A `Button` component can be reused everywhere you need a button.

-#### `services/` - The Business Logic
+#### `lib/` - API Client
-Services handle all the operations with data.
-They're like the "back office" of your app.
+The API client handles all communication with the backend server.
+It's like a translator between the frontend and backend.

-**Example**: When you want to add a new pet, the `PetService` handles saving it to localStorage.
+**Example**: When you want to add a new pet, the `petAPI` sends a request to the backend server.

 #### `utils/` - Helper Functions
 Utilities are small helper functions that do specific tasks.